Costly Payment Processing Errors and How to Avoid Them

-But when merchants bypass security protocols, override settings, or manually key in transactions in order to get an uncooperative transaction to go through, the chances increase that they may be skirting or violating their payment processing rules, leaving them vulnerable to a chargeback at some future date.
+Depending on the reason for the decline, sometimes these payments can be attempted again and processed successfully.
+But when merchants bypass security protocols, override settings, or manually key in transactions in order to get an uncooperative transaction to go through, the chances of processing errors massively increase.
+Merchants may be skirting or violating the payment processing rules without knowing it, leaving them vulnerable to a chargeback at some future date.

-The card networks all have established rules for payment processing that must be followed, and when a transaction is processed in violation of those rules it is subject to a chargeback.
-The chargeback may result from a cardholder dispute or be initiated by the issuing bank.
+The card networks all have established rules for payment processing that must be followed by any merchant who accepts their cards.
+When a transaction is processed in violation of those rules, it's subject to a chargeback.
+The chargeback may result from a cardholder dispute or it may be initiated by the issuing bank.

-Declined/No Authorization.
-One of the most important parts of transaction processing is obtaining authorization for the payment, but it’s not uncommon for merchants to try to bypass or override authorization due to extenuating circumstances—an emergency, a long history with the customer, or whatever the reason.
-This is always dangerous, as the merchant will have no valid defense if the transaction is ever disputed.
+One of the most important parts of transaction processing is obtaining authorization for the payment, but it’s not uncommon for merchants to try to bypass or override authorization due to extenuating circumstances such as an emergency, a long history with the customer, or even just a strong desire to leave a good impression.
+This is always dangerous, as the merchant will have no valid defense if the transaction is ever disputed, regardless of the reason.

-Duplicate Charge.
-Inattentive merchants may run an identical transaction twice, submit batches multiple times, or run a credit card payment even though the customer already paid by other means.
+Sometimes merchants may accidentally run a transaction twice, submit a batch more than once, or unknowingly process a credit card payment after the customer asked to cancel it and used another method of payment.
 Any of these situations can lead to a chargeback on the basis that the cardholder was erroneously charged more than once for a single transaction.

-Expired Card.
-Providing and validating the payment card’s expiration date should be part of any transaction process.
+While most systems will conduct an automatic check to make sure the card isn't expired, it's important for merchants to make sure that the expiration date is always checked and verified when processing payments.
 Even though the card may have been reissued with the same account number, failure to provide the current expiration date throws the door wide open to later disputes.

-Incorrect Amount.
-If the transaction amount doesn’t match the receipt or invoice that the customer agreed to pay, the cardholder has grounds to dispute the transaction as invalid.
-This is rarely an issue with automated payment processing systems, but it can occur when transactions are manually keyed in—or adjusted without notifying the customer first.
+If the transaction amount doesn’t match the amount that the customer agreed to pay, the cardholder has grounds to dispute the transaction as invalid.
+This is rarely an issue with automated payment processing systems, but it can occur when transactions are manually keyed in or when the amount is adjusted without notifying the customer first.